deconst/deconst-docs/developing/envelope.rst

   body
     The only required field for a valid envelope.
 It contains the pre-rendered HTML of the page.

-  layout_key
-    Associate this page with a layout in the control repository by a key.
-The exact layout chosen will be determined by the layout mapping service at page-rendering time.
-If absent or falsy, the body will be rendered as-is with no decoration.

   title
     The page title or blog post name used for this document.